IntelRealSense/realsense-ros/camera/README.md

 ####Dynamic Options

+    Stream Options:
+        enable_depth (bool, default: true)
+          Specify if to enable or not the depth and infrared camera.
+          Note: Infrared streams will be enabled or disabled along with depth stream.

     Camera Options:
     Following are the options that can be set dynamically as well as statically in the R200 camera.
         COLOR_BACKLIGHT_COMPENSATION